Austrian Association for American Studies (AAAS)

 Department of English and American Studies

 University of Salzburg

 Fachbereich Anglistik und Amerikanistik

 Concept and Webdesign

 Austrian Association for American Studies // Christoph Straub (firstname.lastname@example.org)

-The AAAS strives to ensure the information on its pages is accurate and up to date.
-However, it assumes no responsibility for the currency, correctness, completeness or quality of the information provided.
-It reserves the right to change or remove information at any time and without notice.
+The AAAS is responsible for the content of this website and the storage of your data.
+We strive to ensure the information on its pages is accurate and up to date.
+However, we assume no responsibility for the currency, correctness, completeness or quality of the information provided.
+We reserve the right to change or remove information at any time and without notice.
 Liability claims are thereby excluded.

 All online content (documents, web pages, and their components) on the website of the AAAS are protected by copyright and may be copied and printed exclusively for private, academic, and non-commercial use.
 The AAAS is not liable for material or immaterial damages arising from access to, use, or non-use of the published information, by misuse of the connection or through technical faults.
 The AAAS has not verified any external websites (those not within its control) that may be linked to this website via hyperlinks and does not accept any responsibility for their content.
 Any duplication, reproduction, transmission, or other use of information on this website for commercial purposes is strictly prohibited.
 All permit applications must be submitted in writing to the current secretary of the AAAS.